Shyft-to/solana-defi/PumpFun/Typescript/stream_pumpfun_token_price/README.md

 This project streams real-time token prices from the Pump.fun using the formula `virtualSolReserves / virtualTokenReserves`.
 It allows users to monitor live price movements and market capitalization.
 By tracking token prices prior to migration, the project delivers valuable insights into market trends and emerging investment opportunities.

+Note: Prices are calculated in SOL.
+To convert to USD, please multiply the amount by the current SOL-to-USD exchange rate.

 screenshot